billlocke/final-project-2024/README.md

 (2) play a game, and (3) analyze a game.
 You can use preformatted blocks for the code.

+Import modules as follows:

+    import numpy as np
+    import pandas as pd
+    import unittest
+    import finalproject
+    from die import Die
+    from game import Game
+    from anlyzer import Analyzer

 (1) create dice
 faces = np.arange (6)  # creates array
 faces_df = Die(faces)